LukszaLab/NeoantigenEditing/README.md

 Code for computing neoantigen qualities and for performing clone composition predictions.

-data folder:
+The input data are the following:

-data/Patient_data - folder with phylogenies for each of the patients.
+**data/Patient_data** - folder with phylogenies for each of the patients.
 Top 5 scoring trees are provided for each patient.
 Tree clones are annotated with mutations, predicted neoantigens and clone frequencies.

-data/epitope_distance_model_parameters.json - cross-reactivity metric
+**data/epitope_distance_model_parameters.json** - cross-reactivity metric

-data/fitness_weights.txt - optimized fitness model weights for each recurrent tumor.
+**data/fitness_weights.txt** - optimized fitness model weights for each recurrent tumor.

-data/iedb.fasta - IEDB epitopes used for the analysis in the paper (downloaded from the IEDB on January 2022)
+**data/iedb.fasta** - IEDB epitopes used for the analysis in the paper (downloaded from the IEDB on January 2022)

 To run the code: